jamesplease/redux-resource/INDEX.md

 Read the [Introduction](/docs/introduction/README.md) section for understanding why this library exists, or to learn about other solutions.

-The [Basics](/docs/introduction/README.md) guides explain how to use resourceful-redux to the fullest.
+The [Guides](/docs/introduction/README.md) explain how to use the features of resourceful-redux.

 Answers to frequently asked questions can be found in the [FAQ section](/docs/faq/README.md).